-\paragraph{Total effect-acyclicity in the examples.} To see why total effect-acyclicity is a strong assumption, consider that it makes no distinction between any of the \cref{ex:selection,ex:mixing,ex:aggregation}.
-In making a statement about all possible combinations of the time points in $\Tcal_x$ and $\Tcal_y$, total effect-acyclicity is equivalent to justifying effect-acyclicity for $\T_x=\Tcal_x$ and $\T_y=\Tcal_y$.
-While this may be possible in our example with only two treatment and two symptom time points, justifying a total absence of effects in one direction in a setting with more interleaved time points would likely be difficult for most variables, unless there is a fundamental asymmetry.
-An example of such an asymmetry could be the relationship between solar flares and power outages.
+\paragraph{Total effect-acyclicity in the examples} \cref{ex:selection,ex:mixing,ex:aggregation} also show why total effect-acyclicity is a strong assumption.
+In making a statement about all possible composite variables, total effect-acyclicity establishes acyclicity for all of the examples simultaneously.
+In settings with many interleaved time points this would likely be difficult, unless there is a fundamental asymmetry between the processes.
+Such an asymmetry exists, for example, between \textit{solar flares} and \textit{power outages}.
 The former can cause the latter, but never vice versa, making total effect-acyclicity plausible.
-However, this example also showcases that examples for which the general absence of causal paths in one direction is certain often involve processes for which realistic interventions are difficult to conceive, in this case on the solar flares \parencite[for other examples of cause-effect pairs see][]{mooij2016distinguishing}.
-Finally, note that even in the case of total effect-acyclicity, it is still necessary to specify the time of causal variables, since edges depend on the time order and may depend on the time distance, even if there cannot be any cycles.
+However, this example also showcases that certainty about the absence of causal paths in one direction often comes at the cost of variables without physically well-defined interventions, in this case on the solar flares \parencite[for more cause-effect pairs, see][]{mooij2016distinguishing}.
+Finally, note that even given total effect-acyclicity, it is still necessary to specify the time of causal variables, since the edges still depend on the variables' temporal relationships.